Life Discussed Over Cuban Coffee.

 My son & I in Key West, Florida.

-I’m a 63-year-old father who spent 4 years in the Marine Corps; then went on to a successful career in law enforcement.
+I’m a 64-year-old father who spent 4 years in the Marine Corps, then went on to a successful career in law enforcement.
 I retired from the Miami Beach Police Department after 25 years of service.
 I’ve had good luck being able to travel to a few countries.

 If a post helps someone, then it’s all been worth it.
 I’m not going to flood this blog with war stories, nor will I focus on crime all the time.
-I won’t try to impress you, I won’t lie to you.
-The few topics that I will post on, I know well.
+I won’t try to impress you, I won’t lie to you, the topics that I will post on, I know well.

 John Corley